How to import BigQuery datasets to CARTO

 This tutorial demonstrates how to import BigQuery datasets to CARTO.

-The CARTO BigQuery Connector allows you to import datasets from Google BigQuery into CARTO.
+The CARTO BigQuery connector allows you to access functions exposed by the CARTO BigQuery spatial extension and import datasets into CARTO.
 You can then use CARTO to create easy-to-share map dashboards, perform spatial data science analysis or create spatial applications.

 Importing your BigQuery dataset

 Once you have registered a connection to BigQuery, you have two different ways to import a dataset: